-At unsignalled crossings, the speed of vehicular traffic should be adapted to enable safe crossing for pedestrians.
-Additionally, the crossing distance between the two sides of the road should also be as short as possible.
+At pedestrian crossings with no traffic lights, the speed of approaching traffic should be limited, to enable safe crossing for pedestrians.

-At high-risk spots - for example where a road enters a built-up area, where a carriageway consists of several lanes in each direction or where vehicles tend to travel at higher speeds - pedestrian crossings should be equipped whenever possible with a central island and/or any other provision together with good lighting, to ensure safe crossing by pedestrians, especially children and elderly people.
+Finally, at high-risk spots - in particular where a road enters a built-up area, where a carriageway consists of several lanes in each direction or where vehicles tend to travel at higher speeds - pedestrian crossings should be equipped whenever possible with a central island and/or any other provision together with good lighting, to ensure safe crossing by pedestrians, especially children and elderly people.

-8.1.3 Pedestrian subways and footbridges (formerly 1 (c))
+8.1.3 Pedestrian subways and footbridges

-Where a large number of pedestrians have to cross a road with dense fast moving traffic of more than two lanes, footbridges and subways, if properly maintained, lighted and accessible to all users, including those with reduced mobility, can provide a good solution.
+Where a large number of pedestrians have to cross a road with dense fast-moving traffic of more than two lanes, footbridges and subways, if properly maintained, lighted and accessible to all users, including those with reduced mobility, can provide a good solution.
 In addition, where the crossing of a road on foot, at road level, is potentially dangerous, pedestrians should be prevented from crossing by barriers and/or other obstacles.

-8.1.4 Pedestrian zones (formerly 1 (d))
+8.1.4 Pedestrian zones